Laboratories

 - Electron Microprobe

-- A Cameca SX-100 electron microprobe came online at the bureau in 1996.
+- A Cameca SX-100 electron microprobe came online at the Bureau of Geology in 1996.
 Unlike bulk chemistry techniques, the electron microprobe is well suited to non-destructive quantitative chemical analysis of very small spots (as small as one micron) on a sample surface.
 The electron microprobe can also produce fine-scale chemical maps of polished samples, and three-dimensional, high-magnification Scanning Electron Microscope (SEM) images of rough sample surfaces.

 - New Mexico Geochronology Research Laboratory

-- The New Mexico Geochronology Research Laboratory, established in 1993, utilizes a variation of the K-Ar (40Ar/39Ar) dating method to determine highly precise ages for rocks and minerals.
+- Our argon laboratory, established in 1992, utilizes a variation of the K-Ar (40Ar/39Ar) dating method to determine highly precise ages for rocks and minerals.
 Rock ages are important to geologic mapping efforts in helping to correlate mappable rock units, and in determining the timing of folding and/or faulting.